School Context Statement

 In the Senior School (years 10 -12) Pastoral Care lessons with their Home Group teacher focus on developing skills beyond school through their Personal Learning Plan, study skills, career planning and further study options.
 Citizenship is investigated as well as Safe Partying and Road Awareness Program.

-Students are supported by Pastoral Care Workers, two Student Counsellors and a Careers/Vet Coordinator also provide on-going support.
+Students are supported by Pastoral Care Workers, two Student Counsellors, a Social Worker and a Careers/Vet Coordinator also provide on-going support.
 The school has also appointed a psychologist on a fortnightly basis.

 Hallett Cove R-12 School provides a safe, caring, orderly learning environment where the right of all students to learn and all teachers to teach are underpinned and supported by Restorative Practices and Behaviour Development Principles.